-Mr. Lichter serves as an approved mediator for the American Arbitration Association, is certified by the Florida Supreme Court as a Certified Civil Circuit Court mediator and by the United States District Courts for the Middle and Southern District of Florida as a Certified Mediator and is listed in the Register of Mediators for the United States Bankruptcy Court for the Southern District of Florida.
+Mr. Lichter serves as an approved mediator for the American Arbitration Association and the International Center for Conflict Prevention & Resolution.
+He is certified by the Florida Supreme Court as a Certified Civil Circuit Court mediator and by the United States District Courts for the Middle and Southern District of Florida as a Certified Mediator and is listed in the Register of Mediators for the United States Bankruptcy Court for the Southern District of Florida.
 He is also a mediator for the Financial Industry Regulatory Authority, and is certified as a program mediator for the Florida Bar.
 Additionally, Mr. Lichter is a Fellow of the American College of e-Neutrals, a member of the National Academy of Distinguished Neutrals and the Florida Circuit-Civil Mediator Society.
 He has also acted as special master in both state and federal court, and as an independent investigator and Special Magistrate in state court.